open-component-model/ocm-website/content/en/docs/guides/deploying-applications-with-ocm-and-gitops.md

 ![deploy-applications-with-gitops](/images/deploy-applications-diagram.png)

 As you can see we'll add some manifests to a git repository that will be deployed by Flux.
-These will in turn deploy a resource from an OCM repository, in this case a `Deployment` of the `podinfo` microservice.
+These will, in turn, deploy a resource from an OCM repository, in this case, a `Deployment` of the `podinfo` microservice.

 If you'd like to learn how to build a component then checkout our getting started guide [here](/docs/guides/getting-started-with-ocm)